African Americans in South Carolina: Slave Trade

 Unlike her more northern colonies, South Carolina's introduction to slavery was based largely on a preexisting enslavement system from the Caribbean in the late seventeenth century.
 Many of the colony's first white settlers immigrated from Barbados.
 By 1700, South Carolina's system of slavery resulted in the development of the rice and indigo cash crop industry.
 Contrary to popular understanding, cotton was not a big factor until the early 1800s.
 By the eighteenth century, most of the slave trade in South Carolina was under the control of the Royal African Company, established by the British monarchy to facilitate trading in west Africa.
 Slave traders typically offered products such as iron and copper bars, brass pans and kettles, cowry shells, old guns, gunpowder, cloth, and alcohol in return for African slaves; ships typically loaded between 200 and over 600 slaves.

 Charleston, South Carolina, named Charles Town in colonial times, was a major global port for trading goods and slaves.
 More than half of the slaves that came to British North America passed through Charles Town.
 By 1770, more than 3,000 African slaves were imported to the city annually.
 The International African American Museum, opening in 2022, is being built in Charleston, South Carolina, on the site where Gadsden's Wharf, the disembarkation point of up to 40% of all American slaves, once stood.

 When slaves arrived in the city, they were often inspected and auctioned at the local market.
 Potential buyers inspected male slaves for characteristics of strength.
 If a male slave appeared weak, old, or frail, he sold for a lower price than a young, brawny male.
 Slaves with bruising and scaring from whippings were auctioned more cheaply because buyers were uneasy about purchasing a slave they believed to be rebellious.
 Women were inspected for characteristics of beauty and child reproduction.
 Both male and female slaves were inspected for diseases, typically being stripped of their clothing.
 Some potential buyers even forced open the mouths of slaves to view their teeth, another method of inspecting for disease.
 Slaves that were not purchased in Charles Town were forced to travel to other slave auction houses, such as in Georgetown or in other colonies.

 Slave auctions also served as a form of entertainment for many white residents in Charles Town.
 Even people that had no intentions of bidding on a slave watched as African men and women were sold by the auctioneer.
 In some instances, auctioneers provided wine, drink and other forms of refreshments for slave buyers.
 As the slave practice grew, the prices of slaves rose.
-By the 1770s, slaves sold as high as $1,500, or about the price of a new car in modern times, and families were sometimes separated through the auction.
+By the 1770s, slaves sold as high as $1,500, or about the price of a new car in modern times, and families were often separated through the auction.

+Most of South Carolina's slaves were imported from the Angola-Congo region, Senegambia and Sierra Leone.